Chapter 19: The Tragedy at Ong Thanh 062025

 beforehand what Dick wanted him to do when contact was made.
 They were

 on the same page.
-If a young commander like Jim George was not told what
+If a young commander like Jim George were not told

-to do beforehand, he was not going to automatically give a withdrawal
+what to do beforehand, he would not automatically give a withdrawal

 command.
 He would have been too afraid that a withdrawal would look too